tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /tip %}}

-All Docker needs to carry out the instructions contained in our docker-compose file is to open the terminal at the location of our docker-compose file and excute the following code:
+Now it is time to upload your Docker-compose in the same way you did it with your dockerfile, and then and excute the following code in the directory where your docker-compose file is located:

 {{% codeblock %}}
 ```bash